Spring Break Safety: 17 Items Every College Student Needs to Pack

 If you have a college kid doing “the spring break thing” this year, here are a few survival items they should have packed in their suitcase.

-1. A water bottle with a good filter, like this one from Life Straw, the LifeStraw Go.
+1. A water bottle with a good filter, like this one from Life Straw.
 This is especially essential if your Spring Breaker is heading to Mexico to soak in the sun.
+Label the water bottle with their name.

 3. A bandana.
 Use it as a head or neck covering from the sun, an emergency bandage, a quick washcloth or towel, or a waist pouch to hold small belongings.
+A shemagh can also fulfill these purposes and also double as a sarong at the pool or beach.

 9. Anti-diarrhea medicine.
 Stomach flu, too much alcohol, food poisoning, and stress can cause tummy problems, and who wants to spend their vacation stuck in the bathroom?

-10. Any necessary medications, such as an inhaler or prescription meds. clearly label this if you’ll be going through customs.
+10. Any necessary medications, such as an inhaler or prescription meds.
+Clearly label this if you’ll be going through customs.

 11. Small, basic first aid kit.